-- The transfer institution must meet the accreditation standards for all other HCC transfer students as listed in the HCC catalog. - Must have a letter of recommendation from the Dean/Director of Nursing at their transfer institution. - The student should schedule an appointment with the Retention Specialist for Nursing to begin the transfer process and complete the transfer evaluation request form. - The student needs to schedule an appointment with the Director of Nursing and the nursing transfer committee. - The student will need: - To complete an online application for both HCC and a supplemental application for the RN nursing program. - Official transcript/s from all colleges attended. - A minimum cumulative grade point average for all college coursework of 2.0 on a 4.0 scale.
-In addition, a minimum grade point average of 2.5 for all program courses is required. - Only credits with a "C" or better will be considered from the transfer institution for transfer into the HCC Nursing Program. - Students who have not taken the TEAS exam, or their TEAS exam is over three years' old will need to re-take the exam.
-(TEAS scores must meet current HCC Nursing Program scores and be on file in the Admissions Office.) - Gen-Ed courses will most likely transfer in.
-Student is responsible for any cost associated for ATI exams. - o Fundamentals course will transfer in with the following stipulations:
+- The transfer institution must meet the accreditation standards for all other HCC transfer students as listed in the HCC catalog. - The student must be in good standing in their previous nursing program/s. - Has not failed from a previous nursing program. - Must have a letter of recommendation from the Dean/Director of Nursing at their transfer institution. - The student should schedule an appointment with the Academic Advisor for Nursing to begin the transfer process and complete the transfer evaluation request form. - The student needs to schedule an appointment with the Director of Nursing and the nursing transfer committee. - The student will need: - To complete an online application for both HCC and a supplemental application for the RN nursing program. - Official transcript/s from all colleges attended. - A minimum cumulative grade point average for all college coursework of 2.0 on a 4.0 scale.
+In addition, a minimum grade point average of 2.5 for all nursing program courses is required. - Only credits with a "C" or better will be considered from the transfer institution for transfer into the HCC Nursing Program. - Students who have not taken the TEAS exam, or their TEAS exam is over three years' old will need to re-take the exam.
+(TEAS scores must meet current HCC Nursing Program scores and be on file in the Admissions Office.) - Gen-Ed courses will be reviewed for transfer.
+Student is responsible for any cost associated for ATI exams.

-- Student must take and pass the ATI exam for Fundamentals with a Level 2 or greater.
-(If it's been over a year since the student took the exam). - o Students must provide their Fundamental syllabus from the transfer institution. - o Students must pass basic fundamental skills in the Nursing Lab. - o Student must take all three Med-Surg courses at HCC. - Med-Surg courses will not transfer in. - o Student must take Pharmacology course at HCC. - Pharmacology courses will not transfer in. - Other nursing courses may transfer in: - Students must provide Syllabus for each transfer nursing course. - Students must achieve a Level 2 on the ATI content mastery exam for that course, if it's been over a year since taking the exam. - After the above qualifications are met, the committee will confer and decide appropriate course to integrate the student into the RN program. - o Contingent on space in the nursing courses at the time of transfer.
+- Fundamentals course will transfer in with the following stipulations: - Student must take and pass the ATI exam for Fundamentals with a Level 2 or greater.
+(If it's been over a year since the student took the exam). - Students must provide their Fundamental syllabus from the transfer institution. - Students must pass basic fundamental skills in the Nursing Lab. - Student must take all three Med-Surg courses at HCC. - Med-Surg courses will not transfer in. - Student must take Pharmacology course at HCC. - Pharmacology courses will not transfer in. - Other nursing courses may transfer in: - Students must provide Syllabus for each transfer nursing course. - Students must achieve a Level 2 on the ATI content mastery exam for that course, if it's been over a year since taking the exam. - After the above qualifications are met, the committee will confer and decide appropriate course to integrate the student into the RN program. - Contingent on space in the nursing courses at the time of transfer.